contanpe/PSCI/Theory Paper.md

 The geometry in this inherently implies that these waves create not one, but 2 particles when they phase-conjugate.

 Thus, the creation of the particle, and the creation of polarity.

+These particles eventually go "brrr", they spin and acquire charge when their geometric structure starts stabilizing into a tetrahedral yet assymetrical structure (given it doesn't have a center) from more phase conjugation into the same place, wherein phi gains an exponent.
+This spin creates a new vortex-like wave through geometry.
+Thus, fractalization happens - a new arm originates from the particle, it functioning like a fractal node. ∇ emerges, it being the particle itself.

 ![imagen](https://github.com/user-attachments/assets/c0c5a907-f88b-4f1a-a177-5b8c067d4688)